 For years, the hemp extraction industry has used two common distillation processes known in the market as short path distillation (SPD) and wiped film distillation (WFD).
 To create a quality hemp distillate, short path and WFD equipment have become standard practice in the hemp industry and are both essential to the manufacturing process.
 But, what are the differences between the two and what advantages does each method have to offer producers?

-Basic Description of Short Path Distillation
+How Does Short Path Distillation Work?

 In order to achieve the desired distilled CBD oil product, a typical short path distillation machine uses a round bottom flask, heating mantle, and chilled condenser to evaporate and collect volatile fluids as shown in Figure 1.
 Winterized and decarboxylated CBD oil is introduced to the round bottom flask which is then heated by the heating mantle to vaporize volatile components from the remaining liquids.
 Once evaporated, the vaporized components are collected on the chilled condenser.